How to Clean A Bee Smoker

 How fast buildup becomes a problem depends on several factors.
 If you use your smoker often, it will require more frequent cleaning.
 Your choice of bee smoker fuel contributes to the issue too.

 In my region, many beekeepers use dry pine needles for fuel.
-They are readily available and produce a nice white smoke to calm bees but they do leave more resins behind.
+They are readily available and produce a nice white smoke that calms bees but they do leave more resins behind.

 If you do not clean your bee smoker, it may become so clogged up that no smoke will come out!
 This has happened to me and at the most inconvenient times.

-There are 2 common methods for cleaning out a bee smoker.
-One is fire and the other is with water.
+There are 2 common methods for cleaning a bee smoker.
+One method uses fire and the other a water/vinegar soak.
 As with most things you purchase today, smokers are not as heavy duty as they once were.

 - water and vinegar